 - Creation of the Lifetime Care and Support scheme that offers people who were seriously injured, such as serious injury to the spinal cord or the brain, medical care, treatment, rehabilitation as well as care and support for the rest of their lives;

 - If someone was injured in an accident where no one is considered guilty because either one of the drivers became ill suddenly, like suffering a heart attack or a stroke, or there was an inexplicable mechanical failure or problem with the vehicle, that person is covered by the policy and will receive benefits.

 So, if you have a Green Slip insurance policy, you can rest easy in the knowledge that if you cause an accident, whether as a driver or a motorcycle rider, any other person injured as a result of your actions will be cared for without you having to pay the costs yourself and without risk of you being sued.

 Please note that the Motor Accidents Compensation Act 1999 clearly stipulates the coverage terms and scope of a New South Wales Green Slip policy, which means that the coverage offered is identical in all of NSW, regardless of the insurer issuing the policy.
 Conversely, public liability insurance policies differ in regards to their terms and policies from one insurer to the next.
 For this reason, the Motor Accidents Authority advises people who have both policies to get in touch with their insurer to make sure that their public liability policy covers them for anything that is not included in the Green Slip policy.

 Compare CTP Insurance from Australian Insurers

-If you would like to find the best deal for your CTP car insurance, please follow the link to the Motor Accident Authority Green Slip Calculator, which is a free government service.
+If you would like to find a deal for your CTP car insurance, please follow the link to the Motor Accident Authority Green Slip Calculator, which is a free government service.